 You may potentially need maintenance or a repair done on your own system this summer if you haven't taken care of it already.
-So if you are in or around the Baltimore Metro area, you will get the best service possible with SuperTech!
+So if you are in or around the Baltimore Metro area, you will get the best service possible by scheduling with SuperTech!

 Get Your Compressor Running Again Fast

 The compressor in your AC system works in a similar way to your heart, acting somewhat like the “pump” that drives a liquid known as refrigerant through your AC.
 “Pump” might be misleading, though, since the compressor moves the refrigerant by compressing it into a vapor (big surprise!).